-Filmmakers and actors as varied as Clint Eastwood, Oliver Stone, Bea Arthur, James Earl Jones, Mel Brooks, and Adam Driver all served in the U.S. Military before they found further success in the entertainment industry.
-For veterans looking to follow in those esteemed footsteps and pursue a career in front of or behind the camera, we’ve collected some resources that may be of assistance.
+Filmmakers and actors as varied as Mel Brooks, Bea Arthur, Roger Corman, James Earl Jones, Clint Eastwood, Melvin Van Peebles, and Adam Driver all served in the U.S. Military before they found further success behind and in front of the camera.
+For veterans looking to follow in those esteemed footsteps and pursue a career in the entertainment industry, we’ve collected some resources that may be of assistance.

 - GI Film Festival